sillsdev/ptx2pdf/docs/documentation/figures.md

 While in USFM2 the `size` attribute position has been extended to support a scale factor via `*`.
 This is not ideal and in USFM3 it is better to separate the scale factor into its own `scale` attribute.
-This value is a multipler that scales an image after its size has been established via the `size` attribute.
+This value is a multiplier that scales an image after its size has been established via the `size` attribute.
 A value of `1.0` implies no size change.

 ### x-spacebeside Attribute

 An image in a cutout needs some space beside it, so that the text does not touch the image.
-This can be controlled globally by puting a different distance in the the configuration parameter `\def\DefaultSpaceBeside{10pt}` If a particular figure needs a different value, this can be controlled by setting the x-spacebeside USFM3 attribute. e.g.
+This can be controlled globally by putting a different distance in the the configuration parameter `\def\DefaultSpaceBeside{10pt}` If a particular figure needs a different value, this can be controlled by setting the x-spacebeside USFM3 attribute. e.g.
 `x-spacebeside="15pt"` This attribute is only relevant for figures in cutouts.